Theatre Royal Drury Lane

 By Emblin Walker, Jones & Cromie, this is the last auditorium to be designed in the rich fin-de-siècle manner established by Matcham, Sprague & Crewe (the Fortune is only two years later and belongs to a totally different era).
 It has some points of kinship with Manchester Opera House (1912) and, more so, Manchester Palace (1913).
 The style is Empire with a rectangular proscenium and a modelled elliptical tympanum over.
 The proscenium is separated from three tiers of curving balcony fronts by deep canted side walls containing three bays of boxes at three levels, framed by pilasters and columns of imitation lapis lazuli.
 They have gilt capitals carrying an entablature from which a flared and coffered elliptical-arched ceiling springs across to form a deep sounding board.

 The stage is raked at the front, flat at the back, with an extensive counterweight system.
 Elaborate metal stage machinery with six bridges (two tilting), described in the Stage Year Book for 1910, survived the 1922 works, and as rare survivals of their genre, they are highly significant.
 They are, however, not regularly used, and in 2007 works to accommodate an incoming show saw the machinery in part moved and altered, as well as being overhauled.
-Any alterations were temporary, however, and all machinery will be re-instated following the end of that particular show's run.
+Any alterations were temporary, however, and all machinery was re-instated following the end of that particular show's run.

 Drury Lane is, unlike almost every other West End theatre, generously planned, with a 130ft frontage and a depth of well over 300ft.
 Within this area, the auditorium, stage and additional backstage areas are contained in a succession of approx 80ft cubes.
 The vast backstage areas, such as the scene dock, present valuable opportunities for future improvements, although it must be noted are of architectural and historic merit in their own right.